wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ## A. HCP (Hashicorp Cloud Platform)

-   To be free of on-prem. server install and management hassles (security, scaling disk space, upgrades, etc.), many prefer using the <a name="HCPCloud">Hashicorp Cloud Platform (<strong>HCP</strong>) Consul Cloud</a>.
+   The fastest and easiest way to use Consul is to use the Hashcorp-Managed <a name="HCPCloud">Hashicorp Cloud Platform (<strong>HCP</strong>) Consul Cloud</a>.

    HCP Consul provides a convenient clickable <a href="#ConsulWebGUI">Web GUI</a> rather than the CLI of OSS.

-   The fastest and easiest way to use Consul is to use the Hashcorp-Managed Cloud.
-   It provides all the features of the Enterprise edition:
+   It provides all the features of the self-managed Enterprise edition, plus:

    * No monitoring to ensure disk space, CPU, memory, etc. are adequate
    * No tedious capacity testing to ensure configurations are optimal